Small business digital marketing is tough.

 Like Bruce Willis, We will ride into the meteor and save the day.

-Our web design packages are mobile responsive and search friendly as standard, talk to us if you need to redesign your website.
+Our web design services are mobile responsive and search friendly as standard, talk to us if you need to redesign your website.

-The only thing that we cant promise, is that we will look as cool as Bruce did while Aerosmith rock in the background.
+The only thing that we can’t promise, is that we will look as cool as Bruce did while Aerosmith rocks in the background.

 23. Blogging is not just for hobbyists, but a necessity for B2B sales.

 It’s not anymore.